 1st Visit - New Patient Clinic

-Patient attends for first dose of treatment; this may be oral (by mouth) or IV (intravenous, directly into the veins).
+First dose of treatment; this may be oral (by mouth) or IV (intravenous, directly into the veins) or radiotherapy.

-Follow Up - this will vary in different trials
+Follow Up - this will vary according to the treatment

-Weekly or monthly safety / toxicity review to check how your body is being affected by the treatment, this includes blood tests.
-You will receive your trial medication either to take at home (oral only) or on the specialist Trials Unit (IV treatment).
+Weekly or monthly safety / toxicity review to check how your body is being affected by the treatment, this can include blood tests, recording of any side-effects, physical examinations, scans, heart (ECG) checks amongst others which will be explained to you at the time.